mrYakamoto/phase-1-mock-assessment/README.md

 - your notes/code (please avoid copying and pasting your code)
 - teachers/TAs
 - Google, documentation, etc.
-- breaks (take a lap around the building, you'll feel better!)
+- breaks (take a lap around the floor or a few minutes to breathe, you'll feel better!)

 **Attempt the following challenges in order.
 You are welcome to move on if you get stuck, but give each section a try.**